vitejs/vite/README.md

 - Vite was created to tackle native ESM-based HMR.
 When Vite was first released with working ESM-based HMR, there was no other project actively trying to bring native ESM based HMR to production.

   Snowpack v2 initially did not offer HMR support but added it in a later release, making the scope of two projects much closer.
-Vite and Snowpack has collaborated on a common API spec for ESM HMR, but due to the constraints of different implementation strategies, the two projects still ship slightly different APIs.
+Vite and Snowpack have collaborated on a common API spec for ESM HMR, but due to the constraints of different implementation strategies, the two projects still ship slightly different APIs.

 - Both solutions can also bundle the app for production, but Vite uses Rollup with built-in config while Snowpack delegates it to Parcel/webpack via additional plugins.
 Vite will in most cases build faster and produce smaller bundles.
-In addition, a tighter integration with the bundler makes it easier to author Vite transforms and plugins that modify dev/build configs at the same.
+In addition, tighter integration with the bundler makes it easier to author Vite transforms and plugins that modify dev/build configs at the same.

 - Vue support is a first-class feature in Vite.
 For example, Vite provides a much more fine-grained HMR integration with Vue, and the build config is fined tuned to produce the most efficient bundle.